AriaSalvatrice/Aria-CMOS-Synth/README.md

 There's only docs for now.
 3D print stuff, schematics, wiring diagrams, and PCB designs later.

-If you want to learn more about CMOS synths, your best introduction is [Elliot Williams' Logic Noise series](https://hackaday.com/series_of_posts/logic-noise/), then to dig deeper, the [Lunetta forums on electro-music.com](https://electro-music.com/forum/forum-160.html).
+If you want to learn more about CMOS synths, your best introduction is [Elliot Williams' Logic Noise series](https://hackaday.com/series_of_posts/logic-noise/), then to dig deeper, visit the [Lunetta forums on electro-music.com](https://electro-music.com/forum/forum-160.html), and read the in-depth documentation of the [Castle Rocktronics](http://castlerocktronics.com/modular.html) modules.

-I document my build [in a thread on the Look Mum No Computer forum](https://lookmumnocomputer.discourse.group/t/starting-a-little-cmos-synth-build/5375/), post the infrequent video [on my Youtube](https://www.youtube.com/c/AriaSalvatrice), and post [excessively detailed updates in between the gay shitposts on my personal Tweeter that nobody should follow](https://twitter.com/AriaSalvatrice).
+I document my build process [in a thread on the Look Mum No Computer forum](https://lookmumnocomputer.discourse.group/t/starting-a-little-cmos-synth-build/5375/), post the infrequent video [on my Youtube](https://www.youtube.com/c/AriaSalvatrice), and post [excessively detailed updates in between the gay shitposts on my personal Tweeter that nobody should follow](https://twitter.com/AriaSalvatrice).

 ## Design Goals